yemveiser/AWS-LAMP-STACK-PROJECT-1/aws-lampstack-project.md

 </IfModule>
 ```

-Save and close the file.
-The Apache service needs to be restarted for the changes to take effect.
+Save and close the file, The Apache service needs to be restarted for the changes to take effect.

 `sudo systemctl reload apache2`

 Create a new file named index.php inside the projectlamp root folder:

 `vim /var/www/projectlamp/index.php`

 ```